 Norway is by far the world leader in electric cars where zero-emission vehicles make up almost 30% of the total market.

-Logical thinkers Initially deduced that electric cars were no better for the environment citing the “the long tailpipe” concept; the idea that electric cars simply shifted the place where fossil fuels were burnt back to the power station supplying their charging electricity.
-However, as the power generation industry transforms to renewables this concern is being addressed.
+Logical thinkers Initially deduced that electric cars were no better for the environment citing “the long tailpipe” concept; the idea that electric cars simply shifted the place where fossil fuels were burnt back to the power station supplying their charging electricity.

-The shortage of charging stations remains a significant hurdle (or business opportunity).
+The shortage of charging stations remains a significant hurdle (or a business opportunity).
 One wonders the effect this will have on already maxed out electricity grids.
-Further, it weakens a country's ability to withstand military strikes (take out the power stations and the fleet grinds to a halt); likely global warming is a greater threat.
-But, we digress.

-Thing is, electric vehicles are being embraced to help fix the climate change narrative.
+Despite flaws in the logic, electric vehicles feature prominently in the climate change narrative.
 Buying an electric car signals virtue.
 No longer just for tree huggers; electric is going mainstream.
 And the business opportunities are huge.